 The rock-hard grimace softened—slightly.
 Jack relaxed.
 Her intense reaction had his mind working.
 Everyone knows I’m not a racist.
 So, how did I say that?
 If not for that face, I wouldn’t have noticed.
 Zev said something I ignored.
 He said I’d need to be a minority to get the full picture.

 Jack ventured to speak again.
 “Listen, doll.
 My people—and me—we’ve grown up ignoring you and your people.
-That’s excuse.
+That’s a lousy excuse.
 We use expressions that can’t be defended.
 You’re right to notice.
 That face of yours would put the fear of God into everyone.”

 “Forget the face and face your evil.
 Your friend uses the N-word and you go along with it.
 You think your racism has ‘slight racial implication.’
 Your racism is evil.
 Ours racism has hundreds of years of roots that keep it alive.
 Your racism is founded on evil.”